HoangNgo1995/ai-healthcare-agent-orchestrator/README.md

 > Follow the steps in order.
 Each step builds on the previous ones, and jumping ahead may require restarting deployments that can take significant time to complete.
 Detailed documentation is linked for each step if you need additional context.

 - An Azure subscription with:
   - Azure OpenAI: 100k Tokens per Minute of Pay-as-you-go quota for GPT-4o or GPT-4.1
   - Optionally access to a reasoner model such as GPT-o3-mini
-    - GPU resources for one of the following:
-        - NCADSA100v4 Family: 24 cores (one instance of Standard_NC24ads_A100_v4), or
-        - NCADSH100v5 Family: 40 cores (one instance of Standard_NC40ads_H100_v5)
   - Azure App Services: Available VM quota - P1mv3 recommended
-    - A resource group where you have _Owner_ permissions for deployment (subscription- level owner permissions is OK too)
+  - A resource group where you have _Owner_ permissions for deployment (subscription-level owner permissions is OK too)
 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
 - [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-linux)
 - Python 3.12 or later (for running locally)